hashicorp/terraform-provider-google/website/docs/d/datasource_google_compute_backend_service.html.markdown

 * `self_link` - The URI of the Backend Service.

-* `session_affinity` - The Backend Service session stickyness configuration.
+* `session_affinity` - The Backend Service session stickiness configuration.

 * `timeout_sec` - The number of seconds to wait for a backend to respond to a request before considering the request failed.